aws/serverless-application-model/docs/globals.rst

-In the above example, both ``HelloWorldFunction`` and ``ThumbnailFunction`` will use nodejs6.10 runtime, 180 seconds timeout and index.handler Handler. ``HelloWorldFunction`` adds MESSAGE environnment variable in addition to the inherited TABLE_NAME. ``ThumbnailFunction`` inherits all the Globals properties and adds an API Event source.
+In the above example, both ``HelloWorldFunction`` and ``ThumbnailFunction`` will use nodejs6.10 runtime, 180 seconds timeout and index.handler Handler. ``HelloWorldFunction`` adds MESSAGE environment variable in addition to the inherited TABLE_NAME. ``ThumbnailFunction`` inherits all the Globals properties and adds an API Event source.

 Supported Resources